heroofwisdom/rental_price_estimator/README.md

 ### Success Criteria

 They want to avoid estimating prices that are more than 25 dollars off of the actual price, as this may discourage people.

+### Outcome

+Unfortunately the model was not able to meet the success criteria.
+Multiple additional avenues are suggested for improvement, including segmentation, improved model, and additional data.